Skip to content

 Level 1 and 2 of the razor was just too mild for me on the face, and it took too many strokes with the razor to get a good finish.

-I felt some drag while shaving, which is probably because of the matte finish not being as smooth as the chrome finished razors I use.
+I felt some drag while shaving, which is probably because the matte finish is not as smooth as the chrome-finished razors I use.
 This cannot be from the aggressiveness as I use the Mühle R41, which is as aggressive as they get without this dragging issue.

 I also found I had to pay close attention to aligning the blade when changing the blade or setting.
 This is easily done when aligning first and pressing down on the top before twisting the handle to close it properly; however, when changing settings while shaving, it can be a slight annoyance.